-Balance programme: Balance is a holistic approach that includes nutrition education alongside mindful eating, goal setting, psychology and physical activity.
-There are 12 group sessions over the course of a year, with follow-ups at 18 and 24 months.
+Balance programme: this includes nutrition education alongside mindful eating, goal setting, psychology and physical activity.
+There are 12 group sessions over the course of a year.

-Fast programme: Fast is a 12-month total meal replacement programme.
-Fast also includes nutrition education, mindful eating, setting goals, psychology and physical activity.
-There are 15 group sessions in the first year, with follow-ups at 18 and 24 months.
+Fast programme: this is a 12-month total meal replacement programme.
+It includes nutrition education, mindful eating, setting goals, psychology and physical activity.
+There are 15 group sessions in the first year.

-You can find out more from the Guys and St Thomas website or talk to your GP for a referral.
+You can find out more from the Guy’s and St Thomas’ healthy weight programmes or talk to your GP for a referral.

 Apps and online support that could help you lose weight